Garden State Parkway: 1940s–1950s

 By the time the parkway had been extended to the New York State Thruway, the need for a full interchange at the exit 154 was noted.
 Following the recommendation of a survey to do so, D. Louis Tonti, the executive director of the New Jersey Highway Authority, announced plans in December 1957 to construct two new overpasses at exit 154 in Clifton.
-These overpasses would connect drivers from U.S. Route 46 eastbound to the parkway northbound, and from the parkway southbound to U.S. Route 46 westbound.
+These overpasses would connect drivers from US 46 eastbound to the parkway northbound, and from the parkway southbound to US 46 westbound.
 In May 1958, a bid of the project went to Thomas Nichol Company, Inc. of Farmingdale, and construction began immediately.
-By August 1958, the piers for the new viaduct from U.S. Route 46 eastbound to the parkway northbound were finishing up.
+By August 1958, the piers for the new viaduct from US 46 eastbound to the parkway northbound were finishing up.
 In September, the completed piers had roadway construction on top of them.
-The new ramps opened on January 1, and the toll booths on the ramps opened the in February, replacing the toll booths on the grounded ramps, which were later demolished.
+The new ramps opened on January 1, and the toll booths on the ramps opened in February, replacing the toll booths on the grounded ramps, which were later demolished.
 The total cost of the project was $2.25 million, which was half a million higher than the original estimate.
 Dedication of the overpasses occurred on January 15, 1959, when the Highway Authority and several city officials attended a ceremony and a luncheon.
-During 1959, traffic counts noted 1.5 million cars used the ramps.

-In June 1958, the southbound road between the exit 117 and the Asbury Park Toll Plaza was widened from two lanes to three lanes.
-Additionally, that same summer, the Highway authority began enforcing the speed limit through use of radar.
-On June 19, 1959, the northbound roadway equivalent was widened, completing the project.

-On December 30, 1959, exit 139B was opened.
-The ramp, which served the missing movements both exit 139 and exit 140 lacked, had cost $108,487 in state funds to construct.